Aliases for ABCB9 Gene

 GeneCards Summary for ABCB9 Gene

-ABCB9 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 9) is a Protein Coding gene.
-Among its related pathways are Lysosome and ABC-family proteins mediated transport.
-GO annotations related to this gene include protein homodimerization activity and MHC class I protein binding.
-An important paralog of this gene is TAP1.
+ABCB9 (ATP Binding Cassette Subfamily B Member 9) is a Protein Coding gene.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
+An important paralog of this gene is ABCB4.

 ATP-dependent low-affinity peptide transporter which translocates a broad spectrum of peptides from the cytosol to the lysosomal lumen.
 Displays a broad peptide length specificity from 6-mer up to at least 59-mer peptides with an optimum of 23-mers.
 Favors positively charged, aromatic or hydrophobic residues in the N- and C-terminal positions whereas negatively charged residues as well as asparagine and methionine are not favored.